Let's try using Google Cloud PHP Client, which allows you to easily operate various GCP services

 There are multiple roles depending on the service, so there is no one specific one, but the "Owner/Administrator" role has the highest level of authority and has the authority to perform all operations within that service.
 If you find this troublesome, this is the one for you

-For accounts issued to developers, assign a role with read and write permissions.
+For accounts issued to developers, you set them to have read and write permissions.

 The service account ID is formatted like an email address, and you can set any string before the @